cloudrac3r/out-of-your-element/readme.md

 1. Copy `registration.example.yaml` to `registration.yaml` and fill in bracketed values.
 You could generate each hex string with `dd if=/dev/urandom bs=32 count=1 2> /dev/null | basenc --base16 | dd conv=lcase 2> /dev/null`.
 Register the registration in Synapse's `homeserver.yaml` through the usual appservice installation process, then restart Synapse.

-1. Run `node scripts/seed.js` to check your setup, create the database and server state (only need to run this once ever)
+1. Run `node scripts/seed.js` to check your setup and set the bot's initial state.
+You only need to run this once ever.
 1. Make sure the tests work by running `npm t`

 1. Start the bridge: `node start.js`